FRCBS/HSCT-relapse-model/README.md

 This repository contains the scripts for feature selection and RF model fitting for prediction of relapse after HSCT as used in the manuscript:

-J Ritari, K Hyvärinen, S Koskela, M Itälä-Remes, R Niittyvuopio, A Nihtinen, U salmenniemi, M Putkonen, L Volin, T Kwan, T Pastinen, and J Partanen.
-(2018).
+Ritari J, Hyvärinen K, Koskela S, Itälä-Remes M, Niittyvuopio R, Nihtinen A, Salmenniemi U, Putkonen M, Volin L, Kwan T,  Pastinen T, and Partanen J (2018).
 Genomic prediction of relapse in recipients of allogeneic haematopoietic stem cell transplantation. _Submitted_.

 ## code (./src)